Business Contracts Guide for Startups and Companies

 We handle NDA drafting and review, SaaS agreements, shareholders agreements, employment contracts, IP assignment agreements, international commercial contracts, and dispute advice when something has already gone wrong.

-Prakhar Rai is a commercial lawyer and the founder of My Legal Pal.
-He has advised founders, startups, and growing businesses on commercial contracts, intellectual property, data protection, and dispute resolution across India and internationally.
+Authored and reviewed by Prakhar Rai, Advocate, founder of My Legal Pal.
+Prakhar has advised founders, startups, and growing businesses on commercial contracts, intellectual property, data protection, and dispute resolution across India and internationally.
+Connect on LinkedIn.